-Participant Project Job #

-Project Address

-Total Contract Amount \$ Payment Am ount \$

-Contractor: Construction Supe ervisor :

-Items Completed:

-I request payment for work in pro- completed as of this date. gress on the above property.
-I certify that the work itemized above has been

-completed as of this date. gress on the above property.
-I certify that the work itemized above has been

-completed as of this date.
-Date

-completed as of this date.
-Date

-completed as of this date.
-Date

-completed as of this date.
-Contractor's Signature NOTE: Ten percent (10%) of a Self-Help Enterprises t Date

-completed as of this date.
-Date

-completed as of this date.
-Contractor's Signature NOTE: Ten percent (10%) of a Self-Help Enterprises t the total contract amount (including all ch until 35 days after Notice of Completion is Date nange orders) will be retained by recorded.

-completed as of this date.
-Contractor's Signature NOTE: Ten percent (10%) of a Self-Help Enterprises of APPROVED FOR PAYMENT: the total contract amount (including all ch until 35 days after Notice of Completion is Date nange orders) will be retained by recorded.

-completed as of this date.
-Contractor's Signature NOTE: Ten percent (10%) of a Self-Help Enterprises of APPROVED FOR PAYMENT: the total contract amount (including all ch until 35 days after Notice of Completion is Date nange orders) will be retained by recorded.

-completed as of this date.
-Contractor's Signature NOTE: Ten percent (10%) of a Self-Help Enterprises a APPROVED FOR PAYMENT: NOTES: the total contract amount (including all ch until 35 days after Notice of Completion is Date Date vill be retained by recorded.
+Participant Project Job # - Payment A Contractor: Construction Su pervisor : tems Completed: request payment for work in pro- gress on the above property.
+I certify that the e work itemized above has been ompleted as of this date. gress on the above property.
+I certify that th ompleted as of this date. gress on the above property.
+I certify that the source of Date ompleted as of this date.
+Date ompleted as of this date.
+Date ompleted as of this date.
+Contractor's Signature IOTE: Ten percent (10%) of Self-Help Enterprises the total contract amount (including all until 35 days after Notice of Completion Date completed as of this date.
+Contractor's Signature IOTE: Ten percent (10%) of Self-Help Enterprises Date ompleted as of this date. ontractor's Signature IOTE: Ten percent (10%) of Self-Help Enterprises the total contract amount (including all until 35 days after Notice of Completion Date change orders) will be retained by is recorded. contractor's Signature the total contract amount (including all until 35 days after Notice of Completion Date change orders) will be retained by is recorded. ompleted as of this date.
+Contractor's Signature IOTE: Ten percent (10%) of Self-Help Enterprises the total contract amount (including all until 35 days after Notice of Completion Date change orders) will be retained by is recorded.
 DATE